Galva101/Flutter-Homepage-Browser/README.md

 # Flutter-Homepage-Browser

-This app is designed to allow the user to browse a website of a business or service, and it provides floating action buttons to ensure that a user is not lost in the navigation.
+This app is designed to allow the user to browse a website of a business or service, simplifying ease of use via the features listed below.

 ## Features